enjalot/cmdrslog/README.md

 The layout is all done with [d3.js](http://d3js.org)

 Getting the stored images out of the local FileSystem is the biggest item on the TODO list right now.

+# local files
+if you want to capture local files (like file://localhost/path/to/file.html) you need to update the manifest and add the following permision to the list of permissions:
+"file://*/*"

+unfortunately the chrome webstore will not allow this permission to be published